twbrandon7/python-twitter-crawler/README.md

 ## Development

-It is welcome to contribute to this project by creating [pull request](https://github.com/twbrandon7/python-twitter-crawler/pulls).
+It is welcome to contribute to this project by creating a [pull request](https://github.com/twbrandon7/python-twitter-crawler/pulls).
 There are several things that need for accomplishment.

 ### TODO